melissa-ng/GroupE_Capstone/README.md

 - Reviews pull requests and ensures code quality for team collaboration.

 #### **Melissa Ng: Scrum Master 3**
-- Oversees development and testing of transcript parsing and analysis features.
-- Ensures unit tests are written and validated for parsing and vectorization scripts.
-- Manages integration of OpenAI and RAG components into the workflow.
-- Documents technical processes for parsing, vectorization, and protocol adherence analysis.
 - Tracks the progress of GitHub branches, pull requests, and overall repository organization.
+- Creates and manages issue tickets on GitHub to track development tasks and bug fixes.
+- Develops React components and pages for the front-end interface.
+- Designs and implements the navigation structure for the front-end application.

 #### **Karan Suresh Prajapati: Scrum Master 4**
 - Focuses on coordinating with team members to complete key deliverables.